Coletivo-Anarquista-Trans/forum/README.md

   - [ ] CRUD posts
   - [ ] Comments
   - [ ] Tags & categories
-- [ ] Real-time updates (WebSockets / This is really important just to make it more interactive, them a normal forum :c)
+- [ ] Real-time updates (WebSockets / This is really important just to make it more interactive than a normal forum :c)

 ### Platform Tests
 - [ ] Mobile